 From the beginning, underfunding and political pressure from industry insiders have plagued the USDA's enforcement of the HPA.
 Lack of adequate funding prevents the USDA from sending agency officials to every Tennessee walking horse and racking horse show.
 As a result, horse industry organizations (HIOs) are allowed to train and license their own inspectors, known as Designated Qualified Persons (DQPs), to examine horses at shows for signs of soring.
 With the exception of the few HIOs that are committed to ending soring, the majority of HIOs are made up of industry insiders who have a clear stake in preserving the status quo.

 In the past, when the USDA has attempted to step up HPA enforcement, members of Congress from states where soring is prevalent have threatened to cut USDA funding.
-There have been reports of Tennessee walking horse owners and trainers threatening, intimidating, and harassing USDA officials who attempt to enforce the Act.
+There have been reports of Tennessee walking horse owners and trainers threatening, intimidating and harassing USDA officials who attempt to enforce the Act.

-How would the new bill help horses?
+How would the PAST Act help horses?

 The bill adds a prohibition on “action devices,” typically metal chains that are strapped to the lower portion of the horse's front legs.
 The chains rub against and strike the tissue that has been sensitized by caustic chemicals, so the horse lifts his front legs high off the ground in reaction to the pain.

-H.R.
-1518 also explicitly prohibits not only soring a horse for the purpose of showing or selling the horse but also directing another person to sore a horse for these purposes.
+The PAST Act also explicitly prohibits not only soring a horse for the purpose of showing or selling the horse but also directing another person to sore a horse for these purposes.

 The bill strengthens penalties to establish a more meaningful deterrent.
 The current HPA’s misdemeanor criminal penalties would be raised to felony-level, providing up to three years’ jail time for each violation, and potential fines would be doubled.
-A third violation could trigger permanent disqualification from participating in any horse show, exhibition, sale, or auction.
+A third violation could trigger permanent disqualification from participating in any horse show, exhibition, sale or auction.

 Are there other laws that apply to soring?

 Yes.
-Several states including Tenn., Ky., Calif., and Va. have passed laws specifically outlawing soring.
+Several states including Tenn., Ky., Calif. and Va. have passed laws specifically outlawing soring.
 The abuse suffered by Tennessee walking horses and other gaited breeds is illegal under many state animal cruelty statutes, as well.

 What is The HSUS doing to end soring?

-As part of a larger effort to educate and assist law-enforcement agencies regarding animal cruelty, The HSUS has sent county sheriffs in Tenn., Ohio, and Ky. resources such as posters advertising rewards for tips on soring, information about Humane Society University workshops designed for law-enforcement professionals, and details about how the HSUS Animal Rescue Team can help law-enforcement agencies care for animals who are at risk during natural disasters.
+As part of a larger effort to educate and assist law-enforcement agencies regarding animal cruelty, The HSUS has sent county sheriffs in Tenn., Ohio and Ky. resources such as posters advertising rewards for tips on soring, information about Humane Society University workshops designed for law-enforcement professionals, and details about how the HSUS Animal Rescue Team can help law-enforcement agencies care for animals who are at risk during natural disasters.

-A recent HSUS undercover investigation led to the arrest and indictment of renowned trainer, Jackie McConnell, on 52 counts of violating the law—including felony violations of the Horse Protection Act.
+A 2012 HSUS undercover investigation led to the arrest and indictment of renowned trainer, Jackie McConnell, on 52 counts of violating the law—including felony violations of the Horse Protection Act.
 The undercover video that documented the abuses aired on ABC’s "Nightline," and excerpts from the video aired on CNN's "Headline News."